JagsRio/Jags-CIT114-Notes/Notes6.md

+# Amazon Compute Services
 What I should know:

-Overview of different AWS Compute services in the cloud Why to use Amazon Elastic Compute Cloud
+## Overview of different AWS Compute services in the cloud
++ Why to use Amazon Elastic Compute Cloud
-Functionality in the EC2 Console
++ Functionality in the EC2 Console
-Perform basic functions in EC2 to build virtual computing environment.
++ Perform basic functions in EC2 to build virtual computing environment.
-Identify EC2 Cost optimization
++ Identify EC2 Cost optimization
-When to use AWS Elastic Beanstalk
++ When to use AWS Elastic Beanstalk
-When to use AWS Lambda
++ When to use AWS Lambda
-How to run containerized applications in a cluster of managerd servers.
++ How to run containerized applications in a cluster of managerd servers.

 AWS Compute Services
 EC2 - provides resizable virtual machines